jcgloria/jcgloria.github.io/content/posts/aws_simple_fargate.md

 # Terraform

 With Terraform, we set up all the necessary infrastructure to run the task in Fargate.
-The infrastructure consists of an ECR repository, an ECS cluster, an ECS task definition, and an ECS task execution role.
+The infrastructure in this template consists of an ECR repository, an ECS cluster, an ECS task definition, an ECS task execution role, and an ECS task role.

+The task execution role is used by the ECS service to run the task.
+This role normally provides to ECS access to pull the docker image from ECR and write logs to CloudWatch.
+On the other hand, the task role is assumed by the task itself and can be used to access other AWS resources.
+In this terraform template, the policy attached to the task role is defined in the resource `my_ecs_task_role_policy`.
+As an example, this policy gives full S3 access to the container.
+Adjust the permissions as needed.

 1. Create a `main.tf` file with the following resources:
 ```terraform